Newly appointed Chicago Board of Education president resigns over controversial social media posts

-CHICAGO (WLS) -- A week since he was sworn into the office, the Chicago school board president resigned Thursday over controversial social media posts.
+CHICAGO (WLS) -- A week after he was sworn into the office, the Chicago school board president resigned Thursday over controversial social media posts.

 The now-former Chicago Board of Education President Rev. Mitchell Johnson apologized for the posts Wednesday, but more troubling information surfaced Thursday, leading to additional calls for him to step down.

 Conspiracy theories involving 9/11 and anti-women posts were enough for Mayor Brandon Johnson to ask for Rev. Johnson's resignation.
-The move comes after Illinois Governor JB Pritzker and close to 40 alderpersons demanded Rev. Johnson's resignation, with many asking why the mayor appointed him to begin with.
+Illinois Governor JB Pritzker and close to 40 alderpersons also demanded Rev. Johnson's resignation, with many asking why the mayor appointed him to begin with.

-Chicago Council Members are demanding to know how Rev. Johnson was vetted to become Mayor Johnson's pick to be Chicago's school board president.
+Chicago councilmembers demanded to know how Rev. Johnson was vetted to become Mayor Johnson's pick to be Chicago's school board president.

 "I think a normal person would think, the average person would think, that a simple social media search would have turned this up and would have automatically disqualified him," 11th Ward Ald.
 Nicole Lee said.

 Rev. Johnson openly admitted on a radio show posted to his Facebook page that he is a regular social media user.
-Several of his posts included antisemitic sentiments, and conspiracy theories surrounding 9/11, both subjects he spoke about on the radio show.
+Several of his posts included anti-Israel sentiments and conspiracy theories surrounding 9/11, both subjects he spoke about on the radio show.

 In addition, an anti-women post was discovered.